idra-dev/idra/docs/idra/content/en/docs/tasks/webui.md

 title: Web UI
 description: >
     ### About Web (Web UI is not an open source extension).
-date: 2017-01-05
+date: 2024-01-05
 categories: [Architecture, Docs, UI]
 tags: [webui, concepts, UI]
 weight: 5
 ---
 #### Login
 Default credentials to login in the Web UI, are admin/admin.
+Idra Web UI is a custom component not Open Source.

 ![](/images/1.png)